DavidYKay/davidykay.github.io/_drafts/Collaborative-Computing.md

 id Software would have been just another struggling indie game developer had the Internet not enabled easy distribution of their shareware.
 And so on.

 And so it comes to you and me.
 Here we are, being carried along by this wonderful current.

-### The Real Ask

-In order to make this happen, we'll need to improve the state-of-the-art in distributed systems and networked computing.

-Though I speak in lofty terms about the future of computing, every grand vision is rooted in the humblest of beginnings.
-Every wall starts with a single brick.

-I'm currently building a cohort of early clients for this concept.

-My ask: please put me in touch with anyone in need of help with API development.
-Those building atop a legacy system go to the front of the queue.

-Every system is a [legacy system][22] the day it ships.
-My dream is to help these systems to stay useful and relevant for many years of dutiful service.

-Let's build a future

 [1]: https://triplebyte.com/ "Triplebyte"
 [2]: http://www.sam-network.org/video/rencontre-avec-peter-thiel?curation=1363.1 "Peter Thiel: Globalization vs Innovation"